Karl Dönitz

 By his own admission, Dönitz was a dedicated Nazi and supporter of Hitler.
 Following the war, he was indicted as a major war criminal at the Nuremberg trials on three counts: conspiracy to commit crimes against peace, war crimes, and crimes against humanity; planning, initiating, and waging wars of aggression; and crimes against the laws of war.
 He was found not guilty of committing crimes against humanity, but guilty of committing crimes against peace and war crimes against the laws of war.
-He was sentenced to ten years' imprisonment; after his release, he lived in a village near Hamburg until his death in 1980, after a prolonged illness.
+He was sentenced to ten years' imprisonment; following his release, he lived in a village near Hamburg until his death in late December 1980.

-Early life and career
+Early career and personal life

-Dönitz was born in Grünau, near Berlin, to Anna Beyer and Emil Dönitz, an engineer, in 1891.
+Dönitz was born on 16 September 1891 in Grünau, near Berlin, to Anna Beyer and Emil Dönitz, an engineer.
 Karl had an older brother.
 In 1910, Dönitz enlisted in the Kaiserliche Marine ("Imperial Navy").